Deploy your first app

 example.com is replaced with your server DNS name.

-the underlying SSH machinery to make a secure connection to the server
+abra uses Docker's built-in SSH support to make a secure connection to a

-Once you've added the sever, you can initialise the new single-host swarm.
+Once you've added the sever, you can initialise the new single-host swarm on your server.

 You will now have a new